 OneFS Signed Upgrades

-Introduced as part of the OneFS 9.4 security enhancements, signed upgrades help maintain system integrity by preventing a cluster from being compromised by the installation of maliciously modified upgrade packages.
+Originally introduced as part of the OneFS 9.4 security enhancements, signed upgrades help maintain system integrity by preventing a cluster from being compromised by the installation of maliciously modified upgrade packages.
 This is required by several industry security compliance mandates, such as the DoD Network Device Management Security Requirements Guide, which stipulates “The network device must prevent the installation of patches, service packs, or application components without verification the software component has been digitally signed using a certificate that is recognized and approved by the organization”.

-The primary change is that, in OneFS 9.4, everything goes through the catalog, which comprises four basic components.
+Everything goes through the catalog, which comprises four basic components.
 There’s a small SQLite database that tracks metadata, a library which has the basic logic for the catalog, the signature library based around OpenSSL which handles all of the verification, and a couple of directories to store the verified packages.

 With signed upgrades, there’s a single file to download that contains the upgrade package, README text, and all signature data, and no file unpacking required.